-(1) Due to operating performance this ratio is not measurable and, as a result, is excluded from the total portfolio calculation.
+- (1) Due to operating performance this ratio is not measurable and, as a result, is excluded from the total portfolio calculation. - (2) Prior year investment rankings were initially ranked on a 1 to 5 ranking scale and have been conformed to the current 1 to 4 ranking scale.
+This did not result in a material change to the prior year rankings.

 We may from time to time modify the payment terms of our investments, either in response to current economic conditions and their impact on certain of our portfolio companies or in accordance with tier pricing provisions in certain loan agreements.
-As of September 30, 2012, we had modified the payment terms of our investments in 14 portfolio companies.
+As of September 30, 2013, we had modified the payment terms of our investments in 17 portfolio companies.
 Such modified terms may include increased PIK interest provisions and reduced cash interest rates.
 These modifications, and any future modifications to our loan agreements, may limit the amount of interest income that we recognize from the modified investments, which may, in turn, limit our ability to make distributions to our stockholders.